-The Fascinating Origins of These 30 Common Words
+The Fascinating Origins of Common Words You Use Every Day

 The word "tragedy" comes from the Greek word tragodia, which literally translates to "goat song."
 Many theories have been offered up to explain this strange origin, one such being that because goats would often be sacrificed to the Gods at the end of Athenian play competitions, the sound of their cries became associated with Greek tragedies.